itzRealM12C/Apktoipk.github.io/README.md

 ### PNG to JPG Description:

-The repository contained the minfied source code for the [PNG to JPG tool](https://pngtojpg.github.io).
+The repository contained the minified source code for the [PNG to JPG tool](https://pngtojpg.github.io).
 PNG to JPG is a tool avaliable online that allows you to quickly convert from the PNG files to JPG (also refered to as JPEG) files within your own browser using javascript.

 ### Compatibility
 JPG to PNG is compatible with most modern browsers